-The fintech sector has an impressive range of entrepreneurs who are striving to push the boundaries as to what is possible in financial services.
 The following are 8 of the most influential and inspiring fintech figures who are changing the game right now…

 In addition to being a qualified accountant with extensive company board and commercial experience within the money transfer industry, Catherine Wines is also one of the founding members of World Remit.